 To record the accumulated depreciation for your equipment, you should record the following journal entry:

 Depreciation is when the asset you bought for your business, like your laptop, decreases in value over time.
-This also means that you estimate the useful life of your asset e.g., 5 years.
-Over that period, you have to save a portion of your earnings to buy another one when it can no longer be used like before.
-This portion of income that you save is an expense for the current period.
+This also means that you estimate the useful life of your asset, e.g., five years.
+Over that period, you have to save some of your earnings to buy another one when it can no longer be used like before.
+This portion of the income you save is an expense for the current period.

-The supporting documentation for the above could include the purchase receipts for the equipment concerned.
+The supporting documentation could include the purchase receipts for the equipment concerned.

 b.
 General Ledger